Charles Lee (general): Southern command

 Lee also received various other titles: in 1776, he was named commander of the so-called Canadian Department, although he never got to serve in this capacity.
 He was appointed as the first commander of the Southern Department.
 He served in this post for six months, until he was recalled to the main army.
 During his time in the South, the British sent an expedition under Henry Clinton to recover Charleston, South Carolina.
 Lee oversaw the fortification of the city.
-Fort Sullivan was a fortification built out of palmetto logs, later named for commander Col. William Moultrie.
+Fort Sullivan was built out of palmetto logs, later named for commander Col. William Moultrie.
 Lee ordered the army to evacuate the fort because as he said it would only last thirty minutes and all soldiers would be killed.
 Governor John Rutledge forbade Moultrie to evacuate and the fort held.
-The spongy palmetto logs repelled the cannonball from the British ships.
+The spongy palmetto logs absorbed the cannon fire from the British ships.
 The assault on Sullivan's Island was driven off, and Clinton abandoned his attempts to capture the city.
 Lee was acclaimed as the "hero of Charleston", although according to some American accounts the credit for the defense was not his.

 New York and capture

 The British capture of Fort Washington and its near 3,000-strong garrison on 16 November 1776, prompted Lee's first overt criticism of Washington.
-Believing the commander-in-chief's hesitation to evacuate the fort to be responsible for the loss, Lee wrote to Joseph Reed lamenting Washington's indecision, a criticism Washington read when he opened the letter believing it to be official business.
+Believing the commander-in-chief's hesitation to evacuate the fort to be responsible for the loss, Lee wrote to Washington's aide-de-camp Joseph Reed lamenting Washington's indecision, a criticism Washington read when he opened the letter believing it to be official business.
 As Washington retreated across New Jersey after the defeat at New York, he urged Lee, whose troops were north of New York, to join him.
 Although Lee's orders were at first discretionary, and although there were good tactical reasons for delaying, his slow progress has been characterized as insubordinate.
 On 12 December 1776, Lee was captured by British troops at White's Tavern in Basking Ridge, New Jersey, while writing a letter to General Horatio Gates complaining about Washington's deficiency.